 I had the opportunity to talk with a true horror legend, Victor Miller, Jason’s true father.
 Many of you will instantly recognize his name and the influence he has had on the horror genre.
 For those of you who don’t know his name, you should, he wrote the original ‘Friday the 13th’.
-Besides having a killer horror legacy, Victor has three Emmy Awards and Four Writer’s Guild awards to his name for time as a TV drama writer.
-Victor is also a talented voice over actor.
+Besides having a killer horror legacy, Victor has three Emmy Awards and Four Writer’s Guild awards to his name for his time as a TV drama writer.
+Victor is also a talented voice-over actor.

 Victor has been involved in many projects over the years.
 He is now working on a new project, the horror film ‘Rock Paper Dead’.
-Miller is working along side Kerry Fleming on the psychological/slasher film about serial killer Peter Harris, nicknamed ‘The Doll Maker’.
+Miller is working alongside Kerry Fleming on the psychological/slasher film about serial killer Peter Harris, nicknamed ‘The Doll Maker.
 When Peter Harris is pronounced “cured” and released from the mental asylum he returns home.
-Harris is able to keep his impulses in control, until he meets a beautiful young woman and his world begins to fall into chaos.
-‘Rock Paper Dead’ has an impressive cast including: Dee Wallace, Kane Hodder, Michael Berryman and Bruce Davison, among others.
+Harris is able to keep his impulses in control until he meets a beautiful young woman and his world begins to fall into chaos.
+‘Rock Paper Dead’ has an impressive cast including Dee Wallace, Kane Hodder, Michael Berryman and Bruce Davison, among others.

 KM “Let’s start at the beginning.
 How did you get your start in writing?”

 VM “I did it a lot in grade school and high school.
-Most writers tend be liars as children.
+Most writers tend to be liars as children.
 Lying to my mother was my first memory.
 Fictions are lies that happen to be true.
 I was also terribly unsuited for anything else.”

 KM “And us horror fans are thankful for that.”